Institutions of society examples. Social institution: concept, types, functions

 3) reorientation of public consciousness.

-In sociology, there is a generally recognized system for classifying social institutions into five types, which is based on the needs realized through institutions:
+In sociology, there is a generally accepted system of classifying social institutions into five types, which is based on the needs realized through institutions:

-1) family - reproduction of the genus and socialization of the individual;
+1) family – reproduction of the clan and socialization of the individual;

 2) political institutions - the need for security and public order, with their help political power is established and maintained;